How winners win: John Boyd and the four qualities of victorious organizations

 Boyd’s research led him to believe that such a common element did exist.
 It could be found in the culture that all these institutions fostered among those who belonged to them.
 A culture focused on a particular set of essential principles, Boyd believed, would give the organization that followed it an edge when confronting any organization that did not.
 He called this set of principles the “organizational climate for operational success.”

 The most commonly given version of Boyd’s presentations on this subject listed four core qualities that, taken together, would create this organizational climate.
-Boyd used German words to identify each, so I’ll do the same here, but with explanations of the English ideas each one is getting at.
+Boyd used German words to identify each, so I’ll do the same here, but with English-language explanations of the idea each one is getting at.